SainsburyWellcomeCentre/rc2_matlab/docs/source/usage-guides/rc2-gui.rst

     The `PREVIEW` button starts acquiring and displaying the analog input data in real time but does not log the data.
     The same button is used to stop previewing the data.

-    See :class:`rc.aux_.Plotting` for description of the display handled by :class:`rc.main.Controller`.
+    See :class:`rc.classes.Plotting` for description of the display handled by :class:`rc.main.RC2Controller`.

 Experiment file
 ---------------